yacineb/nodejs-templates/README.md

  `$(git log -1 --format=%h)`

  - Beware of docker build cache.
 If you're not confident with it you can disable it by passing ` --no-cache` to `docker build`

+**Use Makefile because it's great**

+ In this sample project i've written a Makefile for docker images CI.
+It support docker image build, tag, push.

+ To show supported commands type `make help` or simply `make` in the terminal (currenr directory must be the root project directory)

+Make is a build automation tool created in 1976, designed to solve dependency problems of the build process.

+It was originally used to get compiled files from source code, for instance for C language.
+It's really powerful and very generic, it's often used to build "meta commands" and DRY runs.